vynxc/VBox/README.md

-# PIOKMbox — USB HID passthrough for Raspberry Pi Pico
+# vbox — USB HID passthrough for Raspberry Pi Pico

 A dual-role USB HID firmware for Raspberry Pi Pico boards that forwards mouse and keyboard input from a USB device (host port) to a PC (device port) and accepts KMBox-compatible serial commands for precise control and automation.